How does Calgary compare to other municipalities?

 Visit https://www.alberta.ca/municipal-measurement-index.aspx to use the MMI and see how Calgary compares.

 For the Municipal Measurement Index, municipalities are comparable whenever their equalized assessments, population and geographical area are similar.
 The MMI database is updated on a bi-weekly basis.

 For performance measurement and benchmarking, we take a closer look at some of the outputs (performance accountability) and outcomes (population accountability) generated in delivering services to Calgary communities.
 Like fiscal accountability, the goal is to identify where we are doing well or can improve.

-There are three sources of performance and population accountability reporting.
-They are:
+The sources of information for performance and population accountability reporting include:

 - Service excellence at The City of Calgary (through a survey of indicators led by Municipal Benchmarking Canada)

 - Livability and competitiveness in the broader Calgary community (through a compendium of World Rankings for Calgary)

 - Economic performance for the broader Calgary community (through Quick Facts on the Calgary Economy compiled by The City of Calgary)